Dovonte Edwards

-Dovonte Edwards (born October 17, 1982) is a former gridiron football cornerback.
+Dovonte Edwards (born October 17, 1982) is an American former professional football cornerback.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2005.
 He played college football at North Carolina State.

 Edwards was also a member of the New York Giants, Detroit Lions and Toronto Argonauts.
-He later played for the Omaha Nighthawks of the United Football League.
+He later played for the Omaha Nighthawks of the United Football League (UFL).

-He is currently the defensive coordinator at Elon and had previously been the defensive coordinator at Morehead State.
+He was the defensive coordinator at Elon through the 2024 season and had previously been the defensive coordinator at Morehead State.

-Early years
+Early life

 As a senior at Chapel Hill High School in Chapel Hill, North Carolina, Edwards had 14 receiving, 2 punt returns and 1 kickoff returns for touchdowns in football.
 He was also a 3-time all-conference selection in basketball.

 College career

-Edwards was a four-year player at NC State, where he played Cornerback, Wide Receiver and returned punts.
+Edwards was a four-year player at NC State, where he played Cornerback, wide receiver and returned punts.
 He was named Most Outstanding Defensive Player after the 2004 season.
 He started all 11 games at cornerback as a senior and led the team with 3 interceptions.
 He also played basketball as a freshman and sophomore.